You’ll work with a team of specialists to diagnose and treat eye problems.

 - a disorder due to injury or disease

-You’ll also diagnosis and manage conditions, like:
+You’ll also diagnose and manage conditions, like:

 - retinal disease